 - (9) Subarea I. - a.
 Base Floor Area Ratio: 45% - b.
 Base Floor Area with Residential: 60% - c.
 Maximum Achievable Floor Area Ratio: 100% - d.
 Maximum Height: 3 Stories - e.
 Maximum Residential Density: 17 units per acre - i.
 Up to a 20% Residential Density increase may be permitted when such allowances are used exclusively for the construction of workforce housing maintained for a period of not less than 20 years.
 An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval. - (10) Subarea J. - a.
 Base Floor Area Ratio: 60% - b.
 Maximum Achievable Floor Area Ratio: 100% - c.
 Maximum Height: 3 stories fronting on Fairbanks Avenue and/or Denning Drive, increasing to 4 stories when setback 80 feet from Fairbanks Avenue and/or Denning Drive.
 4 stories fronting Holt and Capen Avenues. - d.
 Maximum Residential Density: 17 units per acre - i.
 Up to a 20% Residential Density increase may be permitted when such allowances are used exclusively for the construction of workforce housing maintained for a period of not less than 20 years.
-An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval.

-Policy 1-9.1.4: Meaningful Open Space Requirements At a minimum, each property 1.5 acres in size and above, or any project covering 1.5 acres, that is redeveloped shall provide a minimum of 25% meaningful open space, which is open to and available to the public.
+An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval. - Policy 1-9.1.4: Meaningful Open Space Requirements At a minimum, each property 1.5 acres in size and above, or any project covering 1.5 acres, that is redeveloped shall provide a minimum of 25% meaningful open space, which is open to and available to the public.
 At least 50% of required meaningful open-space areas provided shall be greenspace and at least 50% of hardscape areas shall be pervious or semi-pervious.
-At least 90% of the open space shall be provided at ground level.

-Policy 1-9.1.5: Parallel Orange Avenue Access When Palmetto Drive, Vivian Drive and Harmon Drive provide secondary and primary access to properties within the OAO area, protection of on-street parking, maximizing ease of traffic flow and maintaining the existing 50-foot public right-of-way shall be matter of priority should realignment or vacation be requested.
+At least 90% of the open space shall be provided at ground level. - Policy 1-9.1.5: Parallel Orange Avenue Access When Palmetto Drive, Vivian Drive and Harmon Drive provide secondary and primary access to properties within the OAO area, protection of on-street parking, maximizing ease of traffic flow and maintaining the existing 50-foot public right-of-way shall be matter of priority should realignment or vacation be requested. - Policy 1-9.1.6: Appearance Review All development, redevelopment and external renovation occurring within the OAO shall comply with the architectural standards as set forth in the OAO policies and implementing land development regulations.
+All external renovation, redevelopment and development projects within the OAO shall undergo review by the Orange Avenue Overlay Appearance Review Advisory Board.